Learning Outcomes

 - Success fees under CFAs are no longer recoverable from the losing party (except in limited cases).
 The client pays the success fee from their damages.

-- In personal injury claims, the success fee is capped at 25% of damages (excluding future loss).
+- In personal injury claims, the success fee is capped at 25% of “relevant damages” (general damages and past pecuniary loss), expressly excluding future loss.
+The uplift must also stay within the general 100% cap relative to base costs.

 Exam Warning